Here's how you can enable or disable Clipboard History in Windows 10.

 The Cloud Clipboard feature is officially called Clipboard History.
-It is powered by Microsoft's cloud infrastructure and utilizes the same technologies that made it possible to have your preferences synchronized across your devices, and your files made available everywhere with OneDrive.
+It is powered by Microsoft's cloud infrastructure.
+Also, it utilizes the same technologies that made it possible to have your preferences synchronized across your devices, and your files made available everywhere with OneDrive.
 The company describes it as follows.

 Copy paste – it’s something we all do, probably multiple times a day.
 But what do you do if you need to copy the same few things again and again?
 How do you copy content across your devices?
 Today we’re addressing that and taking the clipboard to the next level – simply press WIN+V and you’ll be presented with our brand-new clipboard experience!

 Not only can you can paste from the clipboard history, but you can also pin the items you find yourself using all the time.
 This history is roamed using the same technology which powers Timeline and Sets, which means you can access your clipboard across any PC with this build of Windows or higher.

 It is possible to enable or disable the Clipboard History feature in Windows 10 using either Settings or a Registry tweak.
 Let's review both methods.

 To Enable or Disable Clipboard History in Windows 10

 - On the right, turn on the option Clipboard History that allows saving multiple items.
 This will enable the Clipboard History feature.